UMS-Ultra/BubbleBox/README.md

 # Variations

+### The first version of the BubbleBox is design to print out in one single piece.
+These are called the Mono-case versions, and come in right or left handed, and with or without switch sockets:
+* Mono-case Standard Right Handed BubbleBox with Switch Sockets
+* Mono-case Standard Right Handed BubbleBox without Switch Sockets
-* Standard BubbleBox with Switch Sockets
+* Mono-case Standard Left Handed BubbleBox with Switch Sockets
-* Standard BubbleBox without Switch Sockets
+* Mono-case Standard Left Handed BubbleBox without Switch Sockets

+### There's also the WASD Version, adds an extra button above the Down key that transforms the layout to a WASD/Arrow Keys/Mixbox style of controller:
+* Mono-case WASD Right Handed BubbleBox with Switch Sockets
+* Mono-case WASD Right Handed BubbleBox without Switch Sockets
-* Left Handed BubbleBox with Switch Sockets
+* Mono-case WASD Left Handed BubbleBox with Switch Sockets
-* Left Handed BubbleBox without Switch Sockets
+* Mono-case WASD Left Handed BubbleBox without Switch Sockets

+#### And a Split Case variant that are designed to fit in machines with as small as 180mm² print beds like that of the Prusa Mini or Ender 3.
+If your printer has a build plate that is 180mm² or bigger, it will fit these pieces and the entire BubbleBox can be printed in 4 prints:
+* Split-case Standard Right Handed BubbleBox with Switch Sockets
+* Split-case Standard Left Handed BubbleBox with Switch Sockets

+### With the WASD Versions too:
+* Split-case WASD Right Handed BubbleBox with Switch Sockets
+* Split-case WASD Left Handed BubbleBox with Switch Sockets

+###### Techincally speaking, even the largest of the components is only actually 170mm by 140mm so if there are any printers out there with a size that fits that, it should work.
+Maybe.

-Ther are also a few more variations in the works.
+## There are also a few more variations in the works:

-* Upcoming Split case that cane be printed on smaller printers, aiming for Prusa Mini sized chunks
-* Upcoming BubbleBox with W key, w&w/o switch sockets, L/R Handed versions
-* Upcoming H-tangled version that is smaller, w&w/o switch sockets, L/R Handed versions
-* Upcoming Big Hand Reverse Htangle version that is the same case size as the Standard BubbleBox, but where the movement hand row is moved up one and the thumb clusters are moved more inward, w and w/o switch sockets
-* Upcoming versions with extra 15-30 degree _cant_ between the top and bottom rows for better ergonomics maybe we'll see.
+* Upcoming versions with extra 15-30 degree _cant_ between the top and bottom rows for better ergonomics.
+Maybe.
+We'll see.

 # Keycaps